 - Only super-admins can grant content access and grant the super-admin role to others

-- Admins need to be granted access to content; they will not receive full content access by default
+- Admins need to be granted access to content as they will not receive full content access by default.
+This includes superadmins who will have to grant themselves content access

-- This includes access on a per-department basis if desired
+- Content access can be granted on a per-department basis if desired

 - 1-on-1s that are shared with admins